-Cumberbatch (1995) formulates a two sector Scandinavian model, in an attempt to explain the Barbadian inflationary process.
+Following on from Downes et al. (1992), Cumberbatch (1995) also addresses the issue of what drives inflation in Barbados but opts to do so within the context of a two-sector Scandinavian model.
 As noted earlier, this model is specifically designed for small open economies with a high import bias.
-When international prices increase, import and export prices buoy up as well, thereby affecting the trading sector directly and causing spillover effects in the non-trading sector.
+When international prices increase, import and export prices buoy up as well, thereby affecting the trading sector directly and causing spillover effects in the non-tradable sector.
 In the model, Cumberbatch (1995) includes import prices, past inflation rates, changes in unit labour costs, consumer credit rates, the rate at which prices change in the non-tradable sector and real national income.
 The empirical results indicate that import prices are the most influential factors of inflation in Barbados.
-Past inflation rates, consumer credit rates, unit labour costs, and real national income are also contributory to the Barbadian inflationary process as well.
+Past inflation rates, consumer credit rates, unit labour costs, and real national income are contributory to the Barbadian inflationary process as well.

-In his review of the literature, Coppin (1993) states that early studies on inflation in Barbados documented the process to be mainly driven by external factors, which could not be controlled internally.
+In his review of the literature, Coppin (1993) states that early studies on inflation in Barbados documented the process as mainly driven by external factors, which could not be controlled internally.
 However, Coppin argues from a priori information that demand side factors also cause inflation in Barbados.
 As such, he models inflation using real output (approximated by tourism activity), unemployment rate, interest rate, price of imported goods and the indirect tax rate.
-In his findings, the author states that for the period studied (1981-1990) real output level, imported inflation and interest rates stimulated the Barbadian inflationary process.
+In his findings, the author hypothesises that for the period studied (1981-1990) real output level, imported inflation and interest rates stimulated the Barbadian inflationary process.